 Consume and Fixate

 When we consume our pain we do so by fixating on something external.
 We drink, gamble, eat, exercise, use drugs, and use a plethora of other things to distract us through consumption.
-We often from addictions or disordered behavior as distractions from confronting the trauma.
+We often form addictions or disordered behavior as distractions from confronting the trauma.
 Consumption won't restore us.

 We convince ourselves that it didn't happen.
 It was in our head.
 We are too sensitive.
 We misinterpreted it.
 The thing is that denial is a short-term solution to staving off facing the pain.
 The pain will find a way through our denial eventually.
 Denial won't restore us.